 So, you could be sitting in the intersection for quite some time facing a red light and many drivers could find themselves having to stay outside of the intersection while facing a green light.

-Finally, with regard to your yellow vehicle patiently waiting as shown in your diagram, if the traffic signal changes to yellow or red, the driver has no right to enter the intersection and will commit an offence if the driver does.
+Finally, with regard to your yellow vehicle patiently waiting as shown in your diagram, if the traffic signal changes to yellow or red, the driver has no right to enter the intersection and will commit an offence if they do.

 ... is that traffic lights do NOT control traffic IN intersections.